bill-mca/SIBAnetics/docs/readme.md

 Focused Hearing is an alternative to AI-assisted hearing aids.
 Speech recognition in a noisy environment can be challenging.
 Rather than trusting an algorithm to decide what constitutes background noise, the user can focus on the mouth of the speaker they wish to hear, and through cross modal fusion <ref> of a lip reading and speech recognition model, be given the data they need.
 In our view this leverages our natural habit of looking at the person that we want to hear rather than conceding agency to an AI to decide what is noise.

-**Focused Hearing Objective: **
-    Enable hearing impaired people to communicate naturally in noisy environments.
+**Focused Hearing Objective:** Enable hearing impaired people to communicate naturally in noisy environments.

-**Prototype Objective: **
-    Demonstrate the viability of the technologies that underpin focused hearing by producing a minimally functional version.
+**Prototype Objective:** Demonstrate the viability of the technologies that underpin focused hearing by producing a minimally functional version.

 # List of (desired/fulfilled) functions

 > Specify both desired and fulfilled functions of the prototype.
 Detail how each function is implemented, including sensing, actuation, computation, and machine learning.

-## Fulfilled
+## Fulfilled Functions

+### Prouce Transcripts from Audio

- - Transcribe English language from audio data of speakers.
+**Function:** Produce Transcripts from audio recordings of speech.

+### Compare Transcripts

- - Compare transcripts originating from different data sources to infer whether the incoming message is background noise or not.
+**Function:** Compare transcripts originating from different data sources to infer whether the incoming message is background noise or not.

+### Display Transcripts

- - Display transcripts to the user in a way that helps them understand their speaking partner.
+**Function:** Display transcripts to the user in a way that helps them understand their speaking partner.

-## Partly Fulfilled
+## Partly Fulfilled Functions

+### Lip-Reading Transcripts

- - Transcribe English language from silent video data of speakers.
+**Function:** Transcribe English language from silent video data of speakers.

- - Transcribe speaker's in real time.
+### Transcribe speakers in real time.

+**Function:** Video and audio transcriptions are both instantaneous so that a user can get transcripts of their speaking partner while interacting.

+### Wearable

- - Make the device wearable on the head so that the direction of gaze naturally controls the information drawn from the environment.
+**Function:** Make the device wearable on the head so that the direction of gaze naturally controls the information drawn from the environment.

-## Desired
+## Desired Functions

+### Audio Manipulation

- - Use the aligned message to suppress background noise in an audio feed sent to the user's earing aids or noise canceling headphones.
+**Function:** Use the aligned message to suppress background noise in an audio feed sent to the user's earing aids or noise canceling headphones.

 # Prototype Architecture